Genivia/ugrep/README.md

 You can always add these later, when you need these features:

-- Option `-P` (Perl regular expressions) requires either the PCRE2 library (preferred) or the Boost.Regex library.
+- Option `-P` (Perl regular expressions) requires either the PCRE2 library (recommended) or the Boost.Regex library (optional fallback).
 If PCRE2 is not installed, install PCRE2 with e.g. `sudo apt-get install -y libpcre2-dev` or [download PCRE2](https://www.pcre.org) and follow the installation instructions.
 Alternatively,
   [download Boost.Regex](https://www.boost.org/users/download) and run `./bootstrap.sh` and `sudo ./b2 --with-regex install`.
 See